The CivStart Accelerator

 PROVEN SOLUTIONS

 CivStart is a stage-agnostic accelerator, but we are not working to accelerate startups who are still in the product-development and ideation stage.
 While we carefully consider each application, the state and local government market is particularly sensitive to the risk of companies beginning a service only to see it cut off or unable to continue.
-For this reason, we do seek startups that have proven solutions and teams in place.
+For this reason, we seek startups that have proven solutions and teams in place.

 DEDICATED TEAMS